-Traditionally, cost variables excluded from x_j are used as instruments in homogeneous-goods models, and this practice is still appropriate here.
-For such instruments, we employ JPY-USD exchange rates from International Financial Statistics Yearbook (1988), and the tariff rates on imports of motorcycles with 700 cc and larger engines.
-Since many motorcycles sold in the USA were imports, the US motorcycle price should have been affected by the JPY-USD exchange rate and tariff rate.
-Note, however, that these instruments are an industry aggregate, and do not vary by motorcycle model: the use of the instruments thus only help identify the motorcycle demand through the variations of the instruments over time.
+Traditionally, cost variables excluded from x_j are used as an instruments in homogeneous-goods models, and this practice is still appropriate here.
+For such an instrument, we employ JPY-USD exchange rates from International Financial Statistics Yearbook (1988).
+Since many motorcycles sold in the USA were imports, the US motorcycle price should have been affected by the JPY-USD exchange rate.
+Note, however, that the instrument is an industry aggregate, and does not vary by motorcycle model: the use of the instrument thus only helps identify the motorcycle demand through the variation of the instrument over time.